 The Clare Valley is perfect touring country, with diverse countryside, scenic routes and mapped trails and circuits.
 Travel through the varied landscapes, from quaint townships, rolling vines, tree-clad hills and spectacular agricultural plains.

-Centrally located in the Mid North of South Australia, the Clare Valley is the perfect detour for visitors on their way to the Eyre Peninsula or the Flinders Ranges - turn off the highways and be rewarded with boutique wineries and breweries, rich heritage, diverse accommodation and scenic vistas.
+Centrally located in the Mid North of South Australia, the Clare Valley is the perfect detour for visitors on their way to the Eyre Peninsula or the Flinders Ranges - turn off the highways on the roads less travelled and be rewarded with boutique wineries and breweries, rich heritage, diverse accommodation and scenic vistas.